microsoft/Kusto-Query-Language/doc/patternstatement.md

 ---
-title: Pattern statement - Azure Data Explorer
+title:  Pattern statement
-description: Learn how to use pattern statements to map string tuples to tabular expressions. ms.reviewer: alexans ms.topic: reference ms.date: 03/14/2023
+description: Learn how to use pattern statements to map string tuples to tabular expressions. ms.reviewer: alexans ms.topic: reference ms.date: 05/01/2023
 zone_pivot_group_filename: data-explorer/zone-pivot-groups.json
-zone_pivot_groups: kql-flavors
+zone_pivot_groups: kql-flavors-all
 ---

 # Pattern statement

-::: zone pivot="azuredataexplorer"
+::: zone pivot="azuredataexplorer, fabric"

 A **pattern** is a construct that maps string tuples to tabular expressions.
 Each pattern must *declare* a pattern name and optionally *define* a pattern mapping.
 Patterns that define a mapping return a tabular expression when invoked.
 Any two statements must be separated by a semicolon.